IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver: Design of the Cyclotron

 After the electrostatic extraction channels, the beam will rapidly de-focus as it passes through the radially decreasing magnetic field.
 In order to avoid this issue, we must include focusing elements that can counteract the effects of the fringe fields of the cyclotron.
 Due to space constraints, it is not possible to have an active element such as a quadrupole within the cyclotron.
 Instead, we will use the standard strategy of machining and placing iron bars along the extracted beam path.
 These bars allow us to locally reshape the magnetic field and are very compact.
 We model our magnetic extraction off of the MSU cyclotron~\cite{MSU_Cyclotron} which generates a strong radially increasing magnetic field that serves to refocus the beam after the ESC.
 By using the gradients that are produced at MSU as a reference point, we conservatively set a gradient of 1.5~kG/cm which is much less than the 5~kG/cm that they were able to achieve.
-We directly modified our magnetic field to contain these elements.
-It is visible in Fig~\ref{fig:MagneticGradientEffects} that a fairly week magnetic channel is sufficient to maintain beam quality.
-We do not anticipate difficulties with these channels because the electrostatic channels generate the majority of the turn separation.
+We directly modified our magnetic field to mimic these elements.
+It is visible in Fig.~\ref{fig:MagneticGradientEffects} that a single relatively weak magnetic channel can improve beam quality.
+We do not anticipate difficulties implementing a series of such channels to guide and focus our extracted beam because we have significantly increased turn-to-turn separation following the electrostatic channels.

-\subsection{Risks and Mitigation}
+\subsubsection{Risks and Mitigation}

 \textbf{Risk: Inadequate turn separation.} If beam bunches are not radially separated by a sufficient amount, unacceptable beam loss will occur on the thin septum rendering its lifetime to be inadequately short.